Student Research & Internships

 Internship Fund

-Students who have secured an unpaid internship position can receive financial help through Texas Career Engagement’s Internship Fund.
+Students should be compensated fairly for an internship experience, however, those who have secured an unpaid internship position can receive financial help from the Career Success Internship Fund.
 This gives UT students access to funding to encourage internship participation.
 Additionally, the internship fund was created to reduce financial barriers and increase access to internships for all UT students.

 Popular Jackson School Internships